What’s wrong with this picture, err, I mean with these words?

 Feel free to comment on what you think is wrong with this paragraph.
 Don’t look too hard because it should be immediately obvious to all healthcare providers.
 I’ll update the post tomorrow.

-8 thoughts on “What’s wrong with this picture, err, I mean with these words?”
+8 responses to “What’s wrong with this picture, err, I mean with these words?”

 when communicating medical information.”